ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

    Using alternative divergences for variational inference is an active research topic [#li2016]_ [#dieng2017]_.

-.. admonition:: Implicit models and adversarial learning
+.. topic:: Implicit models and adversarial learning

    Additionally, we could also extend the divergence layer to use an auxiliary density ratio estimator function, instead of evaluating the KL divergence in